SAP/spartacus-docs/contributing_to_docs/developer-guide.md

    If you merged your updates to the `develop` branch, the updates will be staged until the next release of the Spartacus libraries, at which point they will be published by the documentation release master.

-   If you merged your updates to the `master` branch, the updates will automatically trigger Jekyll to rebuild the GitHub pages site.
+   If you merged your updates to the `main` branch, the updates will automatically trigger Jekyll to rebuild the GitHub pages site.
 The changes will show up after a few minutes (you may need to empty your cache to see the updates).

 ## Updating the Sidebar